 Leaf Type: Deciduous

-This common tree is known for its breathtaking, yellow, orange, and red fall foliage.
-Historically, this tree was considered its own separate species, but is now considered a subspecies of the sugar maple (Acer saccharum).
-It differs from other sugar maples by having darker bark that gives the tree its name, along with dark green leaves that are three-lobed instead of five-lobed.
 Like other maples, the primary method of spreading seeds is through a samara, or winged encasing, which is also the fruit of the tree.
-Black maples have a double-winged, green, paper-like samara.
-The bark of a black maple starts as dark gray in color with a smooth, firm texture.
-As the tree matures, the bark becomes furrowed and is similar to a sugar maple but has noticeably deeper furrows.
-When the black maple flowers in spring, it is a favorite meal of pollinators and the flowers are small and clustered, with each flower positioned at the end of a long, dangling stalk.
+Miyabe maples have a double-winged, green, paper-like samara.
+The bark of a Miyabe maple starts as gray-brown to red-brown in color with a corky texture.
+As the tree matures, the bark becomes fissured and scaly with a fluted trunk.
+When the Miyabe maple flowers in spring, the yellow-green flowers are small and clustered.
 We recommend not sampling the fruits & nuts of the trees and plants here at Adventure Science Center.

 Did you know that trees provide homes for animals, keep us cool and clean our air?
 Click here to learn more about the benefits that trees provide to us and our world.